SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Methods

 To address these issues, we introduce \textit{context dots}, a pair of dots at opposite corners of the desired bounding box.
 Context dots ensure that the extended bounding box includes sufficient context for generation.
 The user directly adds context dots to the original mask, resulting in a context mask \( M_\text{context} \in \{0, 1\}^{H \times W} \), as shown in Figure \hyperlink{figure2}{2(b)}.
 This simple enhancement offers three key advantages: (1) the user can exclude image areas that interfere with the inpainting process, (2) the user can specify a resolution between that of the inpainted region and that of the full image, balancing local details and global context (\cref{sec:customizable-editing}), and (3) context dots minimally affect surrounding pixels, limiting changes to only the desired editing region. \paragraph{Soft Inpainting.}

 On inpainted images, there is usually an unwanted sharp boundary between the inpainted region and the remaining parts of the image.
 In more severe cases, an inpainted object can be incomplete.
 The reason is that even with a context, diffusion models are not robust enough to generate pixels that seamlessly blend with existing ones.
 To mitigate these artifacts, we adopt Differential Diffusion \cite{levin2023differential}, a method that allows the diffusion model to be conditioned by continuous mask values in [0, 1] during generation.
-We provide the continuous values as a soft mask $M_\text{soft} \in [0, 1]^{H\times W}$ by applying a simple Gaussian blur to $M_\text{context}$, as shown in Figure \hyperlink{figure2}{2(b)}.
+We provide the continuous values as a soft mask $M_\text{soft} \in [0, 1]^{H\times W}$ by applying a simple Gaussian blur to $M_\text{context}$ with a kernel size of a few pixels, as shown in Figure \hyperlink{figure2}{2(b)}.
 This procedure, together with thresholds for blending the original and inpainted image, is named as Soft Inpainting in popular Web UIs.
-We use Soft Inpainting when it is available in an Web UI or implement our own simplified version (without thresholds) when it is not available.
+We use Soft Inpainting when it is available in a Web UI or implement our own simplified version (without thresholds) when it is not available.